sfc-aqua/network-architecture-specifications/draft-aqua-meas.md

 MEAS QEndNode type definition
 =====================

+A MEAS node is a type of QEndNode, a quantum network end node.

 A MEAS node measures single-photon states sent to it.
 It MUST be able to measure in at least two bases, X and Z, either directly or by